 Improvement fee includes administration processing, one preliminary site inspection and one final site inspection.
-Additional onsite inspections will be a \$25 charge and deducted from the deposit.
+Additional onsite inspections will be a \$125 charge and deducted from the deposit.
+In the event of an incomplete application, revision of unapproved application, or Improvement not matching application, GDRA staff or other costs for identification of missing information, inconsistencies with Rules or between application and actual construction, and re-review of addenda will be deducted from the deposit.

-PERMIT EXTENSION: A Onetime extension may be granted for one year providing the project has been started.
-CC&R 5.09 If project has not been started the applicant must resubmit and pay the current administration fee.
+PERMIT EXTENSION: A one-time extension may be granted for one year providing the project has been started.
+CC&R 5.09 If project has not been started the applicant must resubmit and pay the current administration fee again.
 The Deposit will be not be forfeited.

-If fines or damages exceed the sum of the deposit the property owner is responsible for all additional costs or fines.
+If fines or damages exceed the deposit the property owner is responsible for all additional costs or fines, which if unpaid may be levied, along with other costs to gain compliance, as a Special Individual Assessment (CC&R 4.04).
 The financial responsibility for all charges and/or fines is not limited to the deposit amount.